Pylons/pyramid/docs/designdefense.rst

 reasonable.
 Much discussion about version control branching and merging typically ensues.

-It's clear that making *every* application maximally extensible isn't a goal.
-The majority of web applications only have a single deployment.
+It's clear that making *every* application extensible isn't a goal.
+The majority of web applications only have a single deployment, and thus needn't be extensible atall.
 However, some web applications have multiple deployments, and some have *many* deployments.
 For example, a generic "content management" system (CMS) may have basic functionality that needs to be extended for a particular deployment.
-That CMS system may be deployed for many organizations, but managed centrally by a third party.
-It's useful to be able to extend the system for each deployment via preordained plugpoints than it is to continually keep a software branch of the system in sync with some upstream source: the upstream developers may change code in such a way that your changes to the same codebase conflict with theirs.
-Merging such changes over time can be nightmarish.
+That CMS system may be deployed for many organizations at many places.
+Some number of deployments of this CMS may be deployed centrally by a third party and managed as a group.
+It's useful to be able to extend such a system for each deployment via preordained plugpoints than it is to continually keep each software branch of the system in sync with some upstream source: the upstream developers may change code in such a way that your changes to the same codebase conflict with theirs.
+Merging such changes over time can be difficult and it's often useful to be able to modify an application for a particular deployment in a less invasive way.

-When you use :mod:`repoze.bfg` (or :term:`Zope`, for that matter), and you follow a set of clearly defined rules (explained in :ref:`extending_chapter`), you don't need to *make* your application extensible.
-It just *is* extensible.
-Any application you write in the framework in this manner is extensible at a basic level.
-If you've not thoughtfully exposed convenient "override knobs" at a high level while developing the application, the mechanisms that people can use to extend it will be necessarily coarse: views and routes, typically, will be capable of being overridden, usually via :term:`ZCML`.
-But for minor (and even *major*) customizations, these are often the only override plugpoints necessary: if the application doesn't do exactly what the deployment requires, it's often possible for a deployer to override a view or a route and quickly make it do what he or she wants it to do.
-Need a different styling?
-Override the main template and the CSS in a separate Python package.
-Need a "screen" to do something differently or expose more information?
+When you use :mod:`repoze.bfg` (or :term:`Zope`, for that matter), if you follow the set of rules defined in :ref:`extending_chapter`, you don't need to *make* your application extensible: any application you write in the framework just *is* automatically extensible at a basic level.
+The mechanisms that people can use to extend it will be necessarily coarse.
+Views, routes, and resources typically, will be capable of being overridden, usually via :term:`ZCML`.
+But for minor (and even *major*) customizations, these are often the only override plugpoints necessary: if the application doesn't do exactly what the deployment requires, it's often possible for a deployer to override a view or a route and quickly make it do what he or she wants it to do in *arbitrary ways* not anticipated by the original developer.
+Deployment needs a different styling?
+Override the main template and the CSS in a separate Python package which defines overrides.
+Deployment needs a "screen" to do something differently or expose more information?
 Override the view that shows the screen within that same separate Python package.
-Need an additional feature?
-Add a view to the package.
-And so forth.
+Deployment need an additional feature?
+Add a view to the override package.
+As long as the fundamental design of the upstream package doesn't change, these types of modifications often survive across many releases of the upstream package without needing to be revisited.

-I believe that the people who dismiss extensible applications wholesale, and instead suggest branching somewhat miss the point.
+While :mod:`repoze.bfg` application are fundamentally extensible even if you don't write them with specific extensibility in mind, if you're adventurous, you can also take it a step further.
+If you learn more about the :term:`Zope Component Architecture`, you can use it to expose other more domain-specific override knobs while developing an application.
+The override knobs you expose don't need to be as coarse as the ones provided automatically by the framework.
+For example, you might compose your own :term:`ZCML` directive that configures a set of views for a prebaked purpose (e.g. ``restview`` or somesuch) , allowing other people to refer to that directive when they make declarations in the ``configure.zcml`` of their customization package.

+Extending an application externally is not a panacea, and carries a set of risks similar to branching and merging: sometimes major changes upstream will cause you to need to revisit and update some of your modifications.
+But all of your modifications are contained in one well-defined place, and you won't regularly need to deal wth merge conflicts that trivial changes to upstream packages often entail when it comes time to update the upstream package.
+If you extend an application externally, there just is no textual merge.

-Yes, branching an application and continually merging in order to get new features and bugfixes is clearly useful.
+Branching an application and continually merging in order to get new features and bugfixes is clearly useful.
 You can do that with a :mod:`repoze.bfg` application just as usefully as you can do it with any application.
-But writing an application using :mod:`repoze.bfg` it possible to avoid needing to do this, *even if the application doesn't define its own plugpoints ahead of time*.
-Most other web framework promoters dismiss this feature because applications written in their framework of choice just aren't arbitrarily extensible out of the box in this manner; the machinery to make it so just doesn't exist.
+But use of an application written in :mod:`repoze.bfg` makes it possible to avoid needing to do this, *even if the application doesn't define any plugpoints ahead of time*.
+It's possible that most other web framework promoters dismiss this feature in favor of branching and merging because applications written in their framework of choice aren't extensible out of the box in such a fundamental way.

 Other Challenges
 ----------------